Year of Call: 2008

 - Lancashire County Cricket Club v.
 NatWest – Craig is instructed (unled) by the Lancashire County Cricket Club in its £3.5 million claim against NatWest, arising out of the mis-selling of derivatives.
 The claim is currently set down for a one week trial in the Commercial Court.

 - ICAP Plc v.
-WestLB AG – Craig was instructed by ICAP in its USD 4 million claim against WestLB (formerly Westdeutsche Landesbank), arising out of a failure to deliver Venezuelan Oil Warrants, in a case raising important questions of limitation and trading practice in emerging markets (with by David Scannell).
+WestLB AG – Craig was instructed by ICAP in its USD 4 million claim against WestLB (formerly Westdeutsche Landesbank), arising out of a failure to deliver Venezuelan Oil Warrants, in a case raising important questions of limitation and trading practice in emerging markets (with David Scannell).

 - McKay and others v.
 Bank of Scotland Plc and others – Craig assisted the Claimants in a dispute arising out of a substantial number of loan facilities and interest rate derivatives, in the Northern Ireland High Court (with Brian Fee QC and Nick Hanna QC of the Northern Irish bar).